daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 The following are examples and not meant to provide a complete list of all possible foci in this category.

-* Commands Mental Powers
+* Commande aux pouvoirs Mentaux
 * Poursuit des Sciences Etranges
 * Fuses Mind and Machine
 * Is Idolized by Millions
-* Solves Mysteries
+* Résout des Mystères
 * Talks to Machines
 * Works the System